Chinstrap Penguin vs Northern Rockhopper Penguin

 Which is bigger, Chinstrap Penguin or Northern Rockhopper Penguin?

-The Chinstrap Penguin is larger, standing up to 77cm tall compared to the Northern Rockhopper Penguin's 58cm.
+The Chinstrap Penguin is larger, standing up to 77 cm tall and weighing up to 5.3 kg.
+The Northern Rockhopper Penguin is smaller at up to 58 cm and 3.4 kg.

 Which is more endangered, Chinstrap Penguin or Northern Rockhopper Penguin?